 Streamlined Buyer-Seller Interaction

 However advanced a website may be, a B2B eCommerce website cannot offer a complete substitute for a salesperson.
-However, even when it comes to a negotiation process between the buyer and the seller, there are features for B2B eCommerce that can significantly streamline that kind of buyer-seller interaction.
+Even in a negotiation between the buyer and seller, some B2B eCommerce capabilities can significantly streamline this buyer-seller interaction.

-For example, one way OroCommerce improves buyer-seller interactions is by providing buyers with an easy way to create and submit inquiries, purchase orders, and Request of Quotes (RFQs) electronically.
+For example, one way OroCommerce improves these interactions is by providing buyers with an easy way to create and submit inquiries, purchase orders, and Request of Quotes (RFQs) electronically.
 Sellers are then able to easily respond to orders and quote requests on the same platform, thus facilitating an efficient negotiation process between the buyer and seller.
-Another example is the Buyer Assistance feature that enables your sales reps to make a purchase on behalf of the customer, thus ensuring a stress-free buying process for inexperienced or first-time online buyers.

 Business transactions are complex and differ from company to company.
 While one company may choose to pay on delivery via wire transfer, another company may want to purchase on approved credit or Net 30 payment terms.
 Aside from credit card, eCheck, and other traditional B2B payment methods, the best B2B eCommerce solution should offer additional options such as ACH, partial payment, credit lines, and guarantees either natively or through integration.